Petoskey Motor Speedway: Introduction

 The first car race in Michigan took place on October 10, 1901 between Henry Ford and Alex Winton.
 The race track was owned by the Detroit Driving Club of Grosse Pointe, Michigan.
 It had been built in 1894 as a race track for horses.
 Fifty years later, in the small summer resort town of Petoskey, Michigan, 300 miles north of Detroit, the Petoskey Motor Speedway was born.
 The northern speedway came during the time of America's new post World War II craze with jalopy stock car racing.
 It was the same era that Parnelli Jones rose to fame.
 The track was a one-quarter mile, banked, dirt speedway located on a farm field, just south of Petoskey.
 For four years, 1954 through 1958, thousands of summer tourists and residents of northern Michigan attended the weekly races from June through September.

 Richard Moore

 PMS-Petoskey Motor Speedway was created by local Gambles store owner, and car enthusiast, Richard Moore.
-He followed the lead of Daytona Beach, Florida's William "Bill" France who started dirt oval track car racing in 1947.
+He followed the lead of Daytona Beach, Florida's Bill France Sr. who started dirt oval track car racing in 1947.
 France would go on to fame as the founder of NASCAR.
 France traveled the United States to promote his idea of stock car racing and by the 1950s there were over a thousand such tracks across the country.
 Michigan was one of the first states outside Florida to offer dirt track car racing and Petoskey Motor Speedway was the first such track in northern Michigan.
 Richard Moore's idea would soon be copied by others in the northern half of lower Michigan.